Meet the CP Mobility Surgery Evaluation Coordinator

 Our goal is to make your child’s mobility surgery evaluation as convenient and efficient as possible.
-Our dedicated program coordinator, Austin Bryant, will provide the information and resources you need every step of the way — before, during and after your child’s evaluation.
-Read his answers to our most frequent questions about our CP mobility surgery evaluations.
+Our dedicated program coordinator, Liz Downing, will provide the information and resources you need every step of the way — before, during and after your child’s evaluation.
+Read her answers to our most frequent questions about our CP mobility surgery evaluations.

 How can families determine whether the CP mobility surgery evaluation is right for their child?

 The comprehensive surgical evaluation is for children who:

 - Can walk, with or without assistance, but could potentially improve their walking abilities through surgery